 The following is a very simple meditation technique you can learn quickly.
-For more comprehensive instruction, I co-teach a Learn to Meditate online class.
+For more comprehensive instruction, see the Meditation online class.

 Tense and Relax